FrickTobias/BLR/README.md

 This is a pipeline to perform scaffolding on WGH data.
 It uses numerous bioinformatics tools with some custom make parsing tools for formatting in between steps.

-TL;DR: Look at [flowchart](https://github.com/FrickTobias/WGH_Analysis/blob/master/README.md#overview) to see and overview of the pipeline.
+TL;DR: Look at the [flowchart](https://github.com/FrickTobias/WGH_Analysis/blob/master/README.md#overview) to see and overview of the pipeline.

 ## Prerequisites